 Never has convenient access to power been in greater demand as a result of our ‘always on’ lifestyles; consumer expectations are shifting to prioritise power over anything else.
 In fact, according to a survey by the Wireless Power Consortium, ‘battery anxiety’ 73% of consumers experience battery anxiety – a figure that’s increased year-on-year.
 What is clear is that businesses must prioritise building a mobile-first experience if they are to stay competitive.

-As we enter a new decade, wireless charging will be faster, we’ll start to see first wireless laptop chargers come on to the market, and more and more consumers will be carrying wirelessly charging enabled devices with the expectation of being able to power up without wires and cables.
-In fact, research has revealed that 50% of employees expect wireless charging in their office space.
-The demand gives businesses an opportunity to monetise on power – the critical foundation to the customer experience.
+As we enter a new decade, wireless charging will be faster, we’ll start to see first wireless laptop chargers come on to the market, and more and more consumers will be carrying wireless charging enabled devices with the expectation of being able to power up without wires and cables.
+In fact, Chargifi’s Workplace Experience Report has revealed that 50% of employees expect wireless charging in their office space.
+The demand gives businesses an opportunity to monetize on power – the critical foundation to the customer experience.

 Some will go one step further, moving towards immersive workspaces and exploring the potential of integrated systems to create better, more seamless experiences.
 Integration of devices and systems that talk to each other allows the overall connected workplace solution to become greater than the sum of its parts and provide a more seamless and collaborative experience.
 For instance, wireless charging is being deployed in meeting rooms to not only provide convenient power for power-hungry mobile generations, but to act as a trigger point to instantly launch video conferencing.
 For true engagement, these collaborative experiences need to be as real as possible, particularly as teams get more disparate and work from widespread geo-locations.
 Bringing the meeting to life through holograms seems to be the next logical step in that seamless collaborative experience.

-The key for all organisations will be to experiment with different workspace offerings: test and learn and gather employee feedback through surveys and then make changes to the office layout if needed.
-Whilst experimenting, however, organisations should ensure they’re consistent with the services and technology they put in place.
+The key for all organizations will be to experiment with different workspace offerings: test and learn and gather employee feedback through surveys and then make changes to the office layout if needed.
+Whilst experimenting, however, organizations should ensure they’re consistent with the services and technology they put in place.